 Aaron Kula, music director is a nationally recognized conductor, educator, composer, accordionist, and producer.
 In 2018 Mr. Kula was awarded a prestigous Fulbright Specialist grant in music to conduct, lecture and perform in Israel.
-Formerly a 25 year Boston resident, he follows in the tradition of iconic American musicians from Boston who led interdisciplinary careers such as Gunther Schuller and Leonard Bernstein.
+Recently he was appointed principal conductor of the Florida Youth Orchestra.
+A 25 year Boston resident, Aaron Kula attended the New England Conservatory of Music where he cultivated his interdisciplinary studies in conducting and ethnic music.
 His lifelong interest in classical, jazz and folk music led him to form the award-winning Klezmer Company Orchestra in 1997- renamed Klezmer Company Jazz Orchestra (KCJO) in 2016.

 As a composer and folk musician, Aaron Kula has produced three studio albums including Beyond The Tribes (2009), Klezmerology (2011), and JubanoJazz (2016).
 In 2011 Beyond the Tribes was selected by a juried committee from the Library of Congress (LOC) for inclusion in the Copyright Acquisitions Division.
 The LOC determined the album was representative of an important cross section of American culture that would "enrich the collections."
 In 2011 and 2014, Kula led his KCJO on concert tours to California, Arizona, and Rhode Island.
 In 2015 KCJO was invited to perform in Canada at the Ashkenaz Festival in Toronto and Montreal Jewish Music Festival.